 Part A (3 points) A long term conversation in development economics is whether geography or institutions are more important to a country's development.
 What geographic factors contribute to economic growth?
 Why might these factors not be so important?
-2 points for reasonable description of geographic factors (inc. resources, water routes, coal/oil, land farmability/constructibility, proximity to rich countries), 1 point for discussing how resource rich countries are often poor, or other conversation of utilization.

 Part B (2 point) Some economists asserts that institutions are more important than geography.
 How might we estimate the strength of institutions?
-1 point for reasonable answer (inc. number of lawyers, size of government, corruption, expropriation, other indexes) and 1 point for a discussion of it.

 Part C (1 point) Let us call institutional strength the variable I. Suppose you find that a 10% increase in I in a given year in a given country correlates with a 20% increase in the country's GDP per capita the following year in the same country.
 Without considering statistical significance, give three explanations for this result.
 (Hint: many explanations can be true at the same time.)
-1 point for complete answer, but partial credit available.
-Some answers include: richness creates stability, disasters can destroy both, large institutions require stability, wars impact both but inconsistently.
-You may also discuss the value of strong institutions.

 Part D (2 point) Suppose you get the result shown below.
 Note that p represents place.
 We will use y to mean the per capita GDP of a country.
-This means that y_p represents the GDP per capita in a given year at a given place and y{France} represents the GDP per capita of France in a given year.
-The variable ε , called the error term, represents everything not determined by p such that $\epsilon_p + I_p$ can estimate the value of y_p for a place with similar characteristics to p but differently strong institutions.
-What is an effect of a 1 unit increase in I on y_p ?
+This means that $y_p$ represents the GDP per capita in a given year at a given place and $y{France}$ represents the GDP per capita of France in a given year.
+The variable $\epsilon$ , called the error term, represents everything not determined by p such that $\epsilon_p + I_p$ can estimate the value of $y_p$ for a place with similar characteristics to p but differently strong institutions.
+What is an effect of a 1 unit increase in I on $y_p$ ?